serverlesstechnology/postgres-es/README.md

 ## Change log

+#### `v0.1.2`
+Require queries to also use Send & Sync.

 #### `v0.1.1`
 Use r2d2_postgres crate to support `Send + Sync` for multi-threaded applications.

 ## TODOs
 - Add support for TLS.
-- Some additional framework around `GenericQueryRepository` to simplify event replay.
+- Additional framework around `GenericQueryRepository` to simplify event replay.

 ## Demo
 A demo application [is available here](https://github.com/serverlesstechnology/cqrs-demo).